1gabeortiz/audio-visualizer/README.md

 npm run dev
 ```

-Open localhost URL shown in the terminal.
+Open the localhost URL shown in your terminal.

 ## Keyboard Shortcuts